Whitland and Cardigan Railway

-The Whitland & Cardigan Railway was a 27.5 mi long branch line in West Wales.
+The Whitland and Cardigan Railway was a 27.5 mi long branch line in West Wales.
 It was built in two stages, at first as the Whitland and Taf Vale Railway from the South Wales Main Line at Whitland to the quarries at Glogue.
 It opened in 1873, at first only for goods and minerals and later for passengers.
 The line to Cardigan opened in 1886; reflected in the company name change.

-Although a dividend was paid, the Company was always short of cash.
+Although a dividend was paid, the company was always short of cash.
 Huge borrowings made it unable to pay its way; it was taken over by the Great Western Railway in 1886.
 Still considerably loss-making, it closed to passengers in 1962 and completely in 1963.

 Carmarthen and Cardigan Railway

 Although coastal shipping was possible, the road system serving Cardigan at the beginning of the nineteenth century was primitive and unsatisfactory.
 The South Wales Railway opened its broad gauge main line to Carmarthen in 1852, with the expressed intention of continuing to Fishguard; this was intended to connect to railways in the south of Ireland, but economic events resulted in a change of western terminal to Neyland, on Milford Haven.
 Neyland was then known as New Milford.

-The Carmarthen and Cardigan Railway was formed to build a broad gauge branch line from Carmarthen to Cardigan, and it was authorised by Act of 1 July 1854, with share capital of £300,000.
+The Carmarthen and Cardigan Railway was formed to build a broad gauge branch line from Carmarthen to Cardigan, and it was authorised by act of Parliament, the Carmarthen and Cardigan Railway Act 1854 (17 & 18 Vict. c. ccxviii), of 1 July 1854, with share capital of £300,000.
 At first this was to build as far as Newcastle Emlyn only; the intention was to obtain further authorisation and investment later to complete the line to Cardigan.
-Although the Parliamentary Act authorised the share capital, actually persuading investors to commit the money proved extremely difficult, and the Company was unable to proceed with the construction as far or as fast as it intended.
+Although the act of Parliament authorised the share capital, actually persuading investors to commit the money proved extremely difficult, and the company was unable to proceed with the construction as far or as fast as it intended.
 In fact the line opened as far as Conwil on 3 September 1860 and to Llandyssil on 3 June 1864.
 The company never managed to build further than that point, although it was later taken over by the Great Western Railway, which extended the line to Newcastle Emlyn on 1 July 1895.
 The idea of completing beyond that point to Cardigan had long since been abandoned.